mst-ghi/golang-backend-boilerplate/README.md

 ## Commands

 -   **serve**: Starts the application server, allowing it to handle incoming requests and serve content to clients.
--   **swag:init**: Initiates the generation process for Swagger documentation, facilitating comprehensive API documentation for better understanding and integration.
+-   **swag**: Initiates the generation process for Swagger documentation, facilitating comprehensive API documentation for better understanding and integration.
 -   **db:migrate**: Executes database table migrations, ensuring that the database structure is up-to-date with the latest changes in the application.
 -   **db:seeder**: Inserts seed data into the database, providing initial data for development, testing, or demonstration purposes.
 This helps populate the database with predefined data for a smoother setup and testing process.